ArtemGr/Sidekick/notes/232-speed.md

 ☐ Implement token grab
 → ☑ Login locally
 → ☒ Login on the server
-→ ☐ Semi-automatic upload and rebuild
+→ ☑ Semi-automatic upload and restart
 → ☐ Workaround reCAPTCHA, p2p, gun
 → → ☐ Experiment with https://en.wikipedia.org/wiki/Xvfb VNC
 → ☐ Send a warning automatically when close to the end of the reconnect counter